 Ralph the Red is the first documented Norman at Clitheroe being enfeoffed there when he replaced the Englishman Orm at Clitheroe`s castle rock.
-This early charter grant was right after the de Lacy’s replaced Roger Potui as the first Lord of Bowland and the Honor of Clitheroe.
+This early charter grant was right after the de Lacy’s replaced Roger Potui as Lord of Bowland and the Honor of Clitheroe.
 The combined above mentioned manors including the magna manor Mitton were considerable grants of land to Ralph the Red.
-Clitheroe castle became the administrative site for the de Lacy`s baronies in the following decades; as first secured by Ralph’s occupation mandated by the 1102 charter.
+Clitheroe castle became the administrative site for the de Lacy`s baronies in the following decades; as first secured by Ralph’s occupation from the mandated Nov.
+23rd.
+1102 charter.

 The de Lacy`s fiefdom included their original Blackburnshire – Pontefract castle lands given to the first Ilbert de Lacy (of the conquest) by the Conqueror.
-He was granted over 170 manors by William I. It was that first Ilbert who first built Pontefract castle beginning 1070.
+He was granted over 170 manors by King William I and became a “Tenant in Chief” to the King.
+It was that first Ilbert who built Pontefract castle beginning circa 1070.
 His eldest son Robert de Lacy was heir and successor, sometimes known as Robert Pontefract for holding what became the great fee of Pontefract.

-Roberts own heir was a second Ilbert de Lacy (named after his grandfather the first Ilbert of the conquest as noted above).
-It was he as successor to Robert who identified Ralph the Red as his brother in a second 1135 restated de Lacy charter (re-confirming his fathers feudal grants to Ralph).
+Roberts own successor was a second Ilbert de Lacy (named after his grandfather the first Ilbert of the conquest as noted above).
+It was this Ilbert who identified Ralph the Red as his brother from the second 1135 restated de Lacy charter (re-confirming his fathers feudal grants to Ralph).
 Ilbert (2) died after the Battle of Lincoln in 1141 without issue.
 He was succeeded by his next younger brother (the 1st Henry de Lacy) of the great Norman family.
 Henry had one son, another named Robert (the 3rd.
 Robert de Lacy) who succeeded and died in 1193.
-This third named and final Robert de Lacy was the last direct male (4rd. generation) descendant and 5th. successor of the first Ilbert de Lacy of Normandy and subsequent companion of Duke William of the 1066 Conquest* and the Harrying of the North.
+This third named and final Robert de Lacy was the last direct male bloodline (4rd. generation) descendant.
+He was the 5th. successor of the first Ilbert de Lacy of Normandy (and subsequent companion of Duke William in the 1066 Conquest* and the Harrying of the North).

 *Note: A second de Lacy line then inherited the de Lacy’s barony’s through a bloodline descendant from Alberta de Lisours, the daughter of the first Alberta, and only daughter of the first Robert de Lacy and thus sister of the eldest Ilbert (2nd.), Robert (2nd), Henry (1st) and a half sister of the illegitimate Ralph the Red.
 Got all that?